Medicare Supplement Plans in Connecticut

-When you are 65 or older, your enrollment begins when you have Part B. It can’t be changed or repeated.
-Upon turning 65, your enrollment begins on the first day of the month of your birthday.
+When you are 65 or older, your enrollment begins when you have Part B. It can't be changed or repeated.
+Upon turning 65, your enrollment starts on the first day of the month of your birthday.
 This period is six months long.
 Enrollment with Part B will be needed.

 Annual Election periods do not apply to Medicare supplement plans.
 They only apply to Part D Plans, Medicare Advantage, Aging into the Federal Medicare Program, Retiring from group coverage, or Losing a Medicare Advantage plan.

 If you are receiving Social Security, the SSA will automatically sign you up and handle your enrollment for Medicare Part A and Medicare Part B at the age of 65.
 The federal Centers operate the Federal Medicare Program for Medicare & Medicaid Services.

 Note: You have guaranteed issue rights, so an insurance company can't refuse to sell you a Medigap policy, especially if a Medicare Advantage Plan leaves Medicare or stops providing in your area or you move out of the plan's service area.

 When can I change Medigap plans?

 Changing Medigap plans can be done any time of the year.
 If you apply outside of your initial enrollment period, you can be denied or have your rates increased due to medical issues.
 However, with Medigap plans, you can try out a plan and change it any time you want.